📌 Calea Vacaresti 189, sector 4, Bucharest

 How to connect to the portal?

-The connection is made by filling in the fields in the registration page: email address, password.
+The connection is made by filling out the fields in the registration page: email address, password.
 After creating the account, you will receive a confirmation email.
 Without this confirmation, you will not be able to connect to the admission portal.

 After connecting, you can enroll in the study programs you are interested in, by selecting the faculty, the level of studies (Bachelor/ Master) and the study program.
 Please follow the steps in the portal, being constantly informed by email about the status of your application.